Got a question? We’re here to answer! If you don’t see your question here, feel free to contact us.

-Sometimes, however, there are some other challenges in your business in addition to the above that might be clouding decision making to solve your primary PIM problem.
-Channel teams (marketplaces, ecommerce, print, local market channels, social) have unique needs and are asking for help, pulling product information needs into their overall proposals.
-Maybe your marketplace team bought a syndication engine that had a tack-on PIM but it’s really a PIM oriented to serve Amazon or other marketplaces (instead of your omni-channel strategy).
+Sometimes, however, there are some other challenges in your business in addition to the above that might be clouding decision-making to solve your primary PIM problem.
+Channel teams (marketplaces, eCommerce, print, local market channels, social, etc.) have unique needs and are asking for help, pulling product information needs into their overall proposals.
+Maybe your marketplace team bought a syndication engine that had a tack-on PIM but it’s really a PIM oriented to serve Amazon or other marketplaces (instead of your omnichannel strategy).
 Perhaps an internal team is pursuing a project to consolidate multi-domain data across the organization and thinks product information should be lumped into this massive project.
 Assets from different teams are scattered across the organization and someone thinks that by centralizing them, it will solve the product catalog problem.
 Or even more complicated, your company has a ‘build’ mentality where the typical answer to solving internal challenges like yours is to custom create a solution.

 We hear you.
 These challenges are common.
 What’s universally true about them all is that if you can help provide clarity of needs among the groups and collaborate on a roadmap and vision for success, then you will hold the keys to unlocking growth.

 What to look for in PIM & PXM

 When searching for the right PIM for your business needs, it’s best to start by building a foundation for scale.
 Here’s what to look for:

 The above functionality is best served by a technology that is built uniquely for product information for any and all types of channels (digital or physical), markets and distribution models.

 PXM is the art and science of quickly and efficiently delivering high-quality product information in the right context, adapted to channel and locale.